Data Poisoning Attacks to Local Differential Privacy Protocols: Attacking Frequency Estimation

 Table~\ref{tab:exp_gain} summarizes the overall gains of the three attacks for kRR, OUE, and OLH, where we have replaced the parameters $p$ and $q$ for each LDP protocol according to Section~\ref{background}.
 Next, we compare the three attacks, discuss a fundamental security-privacy tradeoff, and compare the three LDP protocols with respect to their security against our data poisoning attacks.

-\myparatight{Comparing the three attacks} All the three attacks achieve larger overall gains when the target items' true frequencies are smaller (i.e., $f_T$ is smaller).
+\myparatight{Comparing the three attacks} All three attacks achieve larger overall gains when the target items' true frequencies are smaller (i.e., $f_T$ is smaller).
 MGA achieves the largest overall gain among the three attacks.
-In fact, given an LDP protocol, a set of target items, and a set of fake users, MGA achieves the largest overall gain among all possible attacks.
-In other words, no matter what perturbed values the fake users send to the server, the overall gain cannot be larger than that achieved by MGA.
+In fact, given an LDP protocol, a set of target items and fake users, MGA achieves the largest overall gain among all possible attacks.
 This is because MGA crafts the perturbed values for the fake users such that the overall gain is maximized.
-RIA achieves larger overall gains than RPA for kRR and OLH protocols, while RPA achieves larger overall gains than RIA for OUE.
+RIA achieves larger overall gains than RPA for kRR and OLH, while RPA achieves a larger overall gain than RIA for OUE.

+{Table~\ref{tab:exp_gain} also includes the standard deviations of the estimated total frequencies of the target items among the $n$ genuine users.
+Due to the $\sqrt{n}$ term in the denominators, the standard deviations are much smaller than the overall gains of our MGA attacks.
+For instance, on the Zipf dataset in our experiments with the default parameter settings, the overall gains of MGA are 1600, 82, and 82 times larger than the standard deviations for kRR, OUE, and OLH, respectively.}

-\myparatight{Fundamental security-privacy tradeoffs} The security of an LDP protocol against data poisoning attacks is determined by the strongest attack to it.
-The following theorem shows that, when the strongest attack MGA is used, there is a fundamental tradeoff between privacy and security of an LDP protocol. \begin{restatable}[Security-Privacy Tradeoff]{thm}{tradeoff} For any of the three LDP protocols kRR, OUE, and OLH, when the privacy budget $\epsilon$ is smaller (i.e., stronger privacy), MGA achieves a larger overall gain $G$ (i.e., weaker security). \end{restatable} \begin{proof} Table~\ref{tab:exp_gain} shows that $\epsilon$ is in the denominator of the overall gains for MGA.
+\myparatight{Fundamental security-privacy tradeoffs} The security of an LDP protocol is determined by the strongest attack (i.e., MGA) to it.
+Intuitively, when the privacy budget $\epsilon$ is smaller (i.e., stronger privacy), genuine users add larger noise to their data.
+However, the perturbed values that MGA crafts for the fake users do not depend on the privacy budget.
+As a result, the fake users contribute more towards the estimated item frequencies, making the overall gain larger.
+In other words, we have a fundamental security-privacy tradeoff.
+Formally, the following theorem shows such tradeoffs. \begin{restatable}[Security-Privacy Tradeoff]{thm}{tradeoff} For any of the three LDP protocols kRR, OUE, and OLH, when the privacy budget $\epsilon$ is smaller (i.e., stronger privacy), MGA achieves a larger overall gain $G$ (i.e., weaker security). \end{restatable} \begin{proof} Table~\ref{tab:exp_gain} shows that $\epsilon$ is in the denominator of the overall gains for MGA.
 Therefore, the overall gains of MGA increase as $\epsilon$ decreases. \end{proof}

-\myparatight{Comparing the security of the three LDP protocols} Our overall gains in Table~\ref{tab:exp_gain} show that, when MGA is used, OUE and OLH achieve the same overall gain.
+\myparatight{Comparing the security of the three LDP protocols} Table~\ref{tab:exp_gain} shows that, when MGA is used, OUE and OLH achieve the same overall gain.
 Therefore, OUE and OLH have the same level of security against data poisoning attacks.
 The following theorem shows that OUE and OLH are more secure than kRR when the number of items is larger than a threshold.